 This restaurant offers pizza, calzones, meatballs, wings, appetizers and other Italian favorites.
 Be sure to follow them on social media to check out their specials.

 Pizzas range from $6.99-12.99 for a 12-inch pizza and $12.99-18.99 for a 16-inch.

-Tomato Basil is located on 2509 Newport Hwy, Sevierville TN.
-This restaurant is closed on Sundays.
+Tomato Basil is located at 2509 Newport Hwy, Sevierville TN.
+They are closed on Sundays.

 Do you know of any new restaurants coming in 2021-2022 to the Smoky Mountains?

 Let us know in the comments!
 Click here to view the story version of this article.